 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Germany is a nation that boasts an incredibly intriguing past and a significant presence on the world stage.
 Despite facing many challenges throughout its history – from the Holy Roman Empire to World War II and the Cold War – Germany has emerged as a dominant force within the European Union and a true economic powerhouse on a global scale.

-You’d think that with a rich history and such a huge impact on world history (not to mention the world at large today) that Germany would be a pretty big country, right?
+You’d think that with a rich history and such a massive impact on world history (not to mention the world at large today) that Germany would be a pretty big country, right?

 Sure!
-It’s huge compared to Liechtenstein, Luxembourg, or Lesotho.
-But when it comes to the relative size of Germany compared to the United States, you might be surprised!
+It’s enormous compared to Liechtenstein, Luxembourg, or Lesotho.
+But you might be surprised about the relative size of Germany compared to the United States.

 - How big is Germany?